FREE SHIPPING FOR ORDERS OVER $150

 Meanwhile, cities like Seattle, Oakland, Washington, D.C., and Santa Cruz have adopted decriminalization measures.
 These efforts deprioritize law enforcement for personal psilocybin use and allow communities to experiment with grassroots support systems.

 In more conservative states, change is slower.
 Lawmakers often resist bills that aim to legalize or decriminalize psilocybin, citing safety concerns or lack of FDA approval.
-However, scientific momentum is difficult to ignore.
+However, Cognitive Enhancement is difficult to ignore.

 Federally, psilocybin is still classified as a Schedule I drug, but pressure is mounting.
 Breakthrough therapy designations from the FDA and expanding clinical trials are nudging it closer to rescheduling.